MISP/misp-vagrant/README.rst

 TODO:

-* automatically update the galaxies via the API;
 * check the generation of the SSL certificate;
 * check the configuration of postfix;
 * configure redis connection;
 * generate the TLS certificate with Let's Encrypt.

 Installation of VirtualBox and Vagrant